 Evolution of enzymes and phage display

-On Wednesday it was time for the Chemistry Prize.
-The Royal Swedish Academy of Sciences has decided to award the Prize to Frances H. Arnold “for the directed evolution of enzymes” (1/2) and to George P. Smith and Sir Gregory P. Winter (1/2) “for the phage display of peptides and antibodies”.
+The Royal Swedish Academy of Sciences decided to award the Chemistry Prize to Frances H. Arnold “for the directed evolution of enzymes” (1/2) and to George P. Smith and Sir Gregory P. Winter (1/2) “for the phage display of peptides and antibodies”.

 The 2018 Nobel Laureates in Chemistry have taken control of evolution and used it for purposes that bring the greatest benefit to humankind.
 Enzymes produced through directed evolution are used to manufacture everything from biofuels to pharmaceuticals.
 Antibodies evolved using a method called phage display can combat autoimmune diseases and in some cases cure metastatic cancer.
 Since the first seeds of life arose around 3.7 billion years ago, almost every crevice on Earth has filled with different organisms.
 Life has spread to hot springs, deep oceans and dry deserts, all because evolution has solved a number of chemical problems.
 Life’s chemical tools – proteins – have been optimized, changed and renewed, creating incredible diversity.
 This year’s Nobel Laureates in Chemistry have been inspired by the power of evolution and used the same principles – genetic change and selection – to develop proteins that solve mankind’s chemical problems.